COPRS/production-common/processing-common/compression/doc/SRN.md

 | Affinity between Pod / Node | N/A         |
 |                             |             |

 *These resource requirements are applicable for one worker.
-There may be many instances of an extraction worker, see scaling up workers for more details.
+There may be many instances of an compression worker, see scaling up workers for more details.
 ** This amount had been used in previous operational S1 environment.
 The disk size might be lower depending on the products that are processed.
 This needs to be at least twice of the product size of the biggest product.
 An additional margin of 10% is recommended however.

 ## Compression Filter

-The compression chain are using two different types of filters:
+The compression chain is using two different types of filters:

-* A filter used as gate to decide what products shall be processed
+* A filter used as a gate to decide what products shall be processed (``message-filter``)
-* Multiple filters that decides upon the priority of the event
+* Multiple filters that decides upon the priority of the event (``priority-filter-<high|medium|low>``)

 | Property                   				                               | Details       |
 |---------------------------------------------------------------|---------------|